aimhubio/aim/README.md

 ## Command Line Interface

 Aim CLI offers a simple interface to easily organize and record your experiments.
-Paired with the [PyThon Library](#python-library), Aim is a powerful utility to record, search and compare AI experiments.
+Paired with the [Python Library](#python-library), Aim is a powerful utility to record, search and compare AI experiments.
 Here are the set of commands supported: